NW275863/pandas-challenge/README.md

 The student file was so big that when I tried to open / edit my computer would stall and I had to close the tab.
 That is why there is multiple student data sets.

+The solution is in "PyCitySchool" not "PyCitySchools"

+I am going to meet with a tutor, for some reason I am having trouble deleting files.
+That is why "nothing" exists as well.

+I had trouble with Jupyter too so I have to meet with someone about that.

+Help used from multiple online forums.